Battle of Lützen (1632): Aftermath

 Finding the body of Gustavus Adolphus after the Battle of Lützen by Carl Wahlbom.

-While Imperial casualties of 5,160 killed or wounded were lower than Swedish losses of around 6,000, Wallenstein decided he could not hold Leipzig and withdrew into Bohemia, leaving behind over 1,200 wounded, who were taken prisoner.
-During this retreat, the Imperialists were harassed by Saxon peasantry angry at the destruction of their crops, and suffered significant additional casualties.
+While Imperial casualties of 5,160 killed or wounded were slightly lower than Swedish losses of around 6,000, it was still nearly one-third of the Imperial army's force.
+Wallenstein decided he could not hold Leipzig and withdrew into Bohemia, leaving behind over 1,200 wounded, who were taken prisoner.
+During this retreat, the Imperials were harassed by Saxon peasantry angry at the destruction of their crops and suffered significant additional casualties.
 His retreat allowed the Swedes to claim Lützen as a victory, a view with which most historians agree, although it can also be seen as a marginal Imperial victory.

 Although the death of Gustavus caused dismay at home and within the wider European Protestant community, his allies were more ambivalent.
 French chief minister Cardinal Richelieu, whose financial subsidies funded the Swedish army, had increasingly clashed with Gustavus over strategic objectives.
 While there is no evidence for contemporary rumours that Richelieu was involved, his death cemented French leadership of the anti-Habsburg alliance.
 Saxony and Brandenburg had grown disillusioned with the Swedish alliance, which led to heavy loss of civilian life from plague and starvation, while the occupation of Swedish Pomerania threatened their own interests in the Baltic trade.

 Since Gustavus was succeeded by his six-year-old daughter Christina, direction of policy was taken over by the Privy Council of Sweden, headed by Axel Oxenstierna.
 Appointed Chancellor in January 1633, he decided Sweden could gain adequate compensation for its investment only by continuing the war.
 After ensuring control of the army, he next moved to replace the previous loose alliance with a more formal structure, largely driven by doubts over the reliability of his allies.

-Richelieu resumed payment of subsidies to Sweden on 7 April and on 27th, Sweden and its German Protestant allies formed the Heilbronn League.
+Richelieu resumed payment of subsidies to Sweden on 7 April and on 27 April, Sweden and its German Protestant allies formed the Heilbronn League.
 Oxenstierna was appointed League Director, with an absolute veto over military affairs, supported by a council of ten advisors, three of whom were Swedes.
 Its members agreed to support an army of 78,000 men, although they provided less than a third of the money needed; the balance was paid by France to Sweden directly, ensuring control over the League.
 The German states agreed to continue fighting until Sweden obtained "just compensation," while Oxenstierna promised them a return to pre-1618 borders.
 In July, the coalition defeated an Imperial army under von Gronsfeld at Oldendorf; Wallenstein's alleged refusal to support his colleague and rumours he was contemplating switching sides led to his removal and assassination by Imperial agents in February 1634.